gocraft/health/README.md

 * **ValidationError** - Your code was fine, but the user passed in bad inputs, and so the job wasn't completed successfully.
 * **Junk** - The job wasn't completed successfully, but not really because of an Error or ValidationError.
 For instance, maybe there's just a 404 (not found) or 401 (unauthorized) request to your app.
 This status code might not apply to all apps.

-### Events, Timings, and Errors
+### Events, Timings, Gauges, and Errors

-Within jobs, you can emit events, timings, and errors.
+Within jobs, you can emit events, timings, gauges, and errors.
 The first argument of each of these methods is supposed to be a *key*.
 Camel case with dots is good because it works with other metrics stores like StatsD.
 Each method has a basic version as well as a version that accepts keys/values.

 #### Events